HalosGhost/shaman/styleguide.rst

 Section Labeling
 ----------------
-It is often desireable to label various sections of the source document with comments.
+It is often desirable to label various sections of the source document with comments.
 When doing so, one should pick a consistent style of headings and sub-headings.
 I prefer to use the following style::
    /* Section */